Allenton hippopotamus: Later discoveries

 In 2006 Michael Dan Archer was commissioned to create a sculpture for Allenton.
 Discussions in Allenton revealed a desire within the community to have something that reflected the area's history.
 Archer's sculpture consists of three sections of a broken ring of black granite of sufficient size to form a seat.
-Above the polished granite surface are set cast-iron copies of bones from the hippo's skeleton.
+Above the polished granite surface are set cast-iron copies of bones from the hippopotamus's skeleton.
 Apart from the lower jaw, which was cast from a clay model, a selection of other bones were taken from Derby Museum to Loughborough University where they were laser-scanned to create a 3D computer model.
 This model then allowed exact copies of the bones chosen by Archer to be cast in iron.